Reviews

 Of course, it’s not all bad.
 New to this edition are specific chapters covering Shredder’s Revenge and The Cowabunga collection individually.
 Each chapter features appropriate images and input from people that actually created the games.
 However, these additions do put this book in an awkward position where it has far more to say about a collection of Konami’s TMNT and a game directly inspired by Konami’s TMNT than Konami’s TMNT itself.
 I know I’m harping on this a lot but this is a GAMINGTrend review, so I’ll harp on game coverage as much as I want!

 Taken as a whole, however, this Ultimate Visual History drives home that we’re entering an interesting era for the TMNT.
 Eastman and Laird told their “last” TMNT story with The Last Ronin and Laird appears to be checked out from involvement with it as a whole, while Eastman’s involvement seems limited to occasional comics.
-TMNT as a whole is now being driven forward primarily by forward without virtually no oversight from its creators.
+TMNT as a whole is now being driven forward with virtually no oversight from its creators.
 To paraphrase Laird in the book, no one quite “gets” TMNT like its creators do.
 That won’t stop anyone from making more TMNT anyway, which inevitably means the TMNT we get from this point onward will gradually grow more and more removed from what it once was.

 In a way, then, the current incarnation of this Ultimate Visual History serves as the perfect capstone for TMNT history as it stands.
 Some odd omissions in detail aside, it provides a nice and comprehensive overview of TMNT from the beginning to end as envisioned by its original team, with a presumably long and unknown future ahead to be told by other people.
 It’s an interesting history told in a pleasant package.
 And at the end of the day, even if some of the ingredients are strange, pizza is pizza.